jsborjesson/lasp/EXAMPLES.md

 (add-first-two 1 2)   ;; => 3
 (add-first-two 1 2 3) ;; => 3
 (add-first-two 1)     ;; !> wrong number of arguments (1 for 2+)

+; Defining a function is a very common thing to do, therefore there is a shorthand.
+; This will do the same thing as the example above:
+(defn add-first-two
+  (a b & args)
+  (+ a b))
 ```

 ### Count the amount of 5:s in a list